The 30% ruling in the Netherlands allows certain expat employees to benefit from tax breaks – but under what conditions, and for how long?

-- What is the Netherlands’ 30% ruling?
+- What is the Dutch 30% ruling?

-- Conditions to claim the 30% ruling
+- Who can claim the Dutch 30% ruling?

 J.C.
 Suurmond & zn.
-Tax consultants
+Tax Consultants

 Providing overall solutions for fiscal and financial issues of both expatriates and business clients, J.C.
 Suurmond & zn.
 Tax consultants are independent and put the client’s interests first.

-- employer and employee have to agree in writing that the 30% ruling is applicable;
+- employer and employee have to agree in writing that the ruling is applicable;

 - the employee did not reside within 150km from the Dutch border for the last 18 out of 24 months at the time of hiring;